Nonsmooth frameworks for an extended Budyko model: A Nonsmooth System for a Glaciated Planet

-At the intersection point $A=A_*$, the vector field is tangent to the boundary and sliding terminates.
-For $A<A_*$ the boundary is a crossing region, and the vector fields on either side of it are identical with $\dot{\eta}>0$.
-Moreover, there is a single orbit of the smooth system that passes through the tangency point.
-Due to forward-time uniqueness from Theorem \ref{filippov-bud}, the sliding solution must follow this orbit and reenter the physical region.
+\begin{proof} {Since $\frac{dA}{dt}\Big|_{\eta=0}<0$, any orbit that reaches the line $\eta=0$ must eventually reach the unique point $(A_*,0)$ such that $h(A_*,0)=0$.
+Since $h$ is negative to the right of this point and positive to the left, there is a single orbit that reaches the tangency point from the interval $0<\eta<1$, passes through it from right to left, and then reenters the open interval.
+Due to the forward-time uniqueness guaranteed by Theorem \ref{thm:projection}, the sliding solution must follow this orbit and reenter the physical region.} \end{proof}